iamjohnwatson/earnings-list/README.md

 ## 📋 What It Does

 This tool automatically:
-1. Fetches earnings announcement schedules from major financial data sources
+1. Fetches earnings announcement schedules
 2. Consolidates and normalizes the data
 3. Presents it in an accessible web interface
-4. Enables quick export to CSV format for spreadsheet analysis
+4. Enables quick export to CSV format for spreadsheet based editing

 ## 🛠️ Installation